H.R. 6, the SUPPORT for Patients and Communities Act

-This latest effort to combat the opioid crisis follows the passage of the Comprehensive Addiction and Recovery Act and the 21st Century Cures Act last Congress, as well as the $4 billion appropriated in the omnibus earlier this year.
+This latest effort to combat the opioid crisis follows the passage of the Comprehensive Addiction and Recovery Act and the 21st Century Cures Act last Congress, the $4 billion appropriated in 2018 the omnibus earlier this year to help combat the opioid crisis, as well as the $6.7 billion included in the recent Defense-Labor-HHS appropriations package to boost programs that fight, treat, and stop substance abuse, and support access to mental health services.
 Taken together, this is the most significant congressional effort against a single drug crisis in history.

 Our legislative process kicked off in October 2017, when more than 50 bipartisan members from both on and off the committee testified to share personal and local stories, statistics, and potential solutions to combat the opioid crisis.
 The committee then pursued an aggressive timeline to produce a legislative package prior to Memorial Day.
 Following three legislative hearings, an additional legislative hearing focused solely on an outdated law that impedes patient care and safety, a subcommittee markup and two full committee markups, Energy and Commerce advanced numerous bipartisan bills to the House Floor, which ultimately were included in H.R.
 6.

 February 28, 2018: “Combating the Opioid Crisis: Helping Communities Balance Enforcement and Patient Safety.”

 - Hearing Recap: “#SubHealth Reviews Legislation to Improve Patient Safety and Bolster Enforcement Tools in Midst of Opioid Crisis.”